 How Does a 24/7 Continuous Recording Security Camera Work?

 At its core, a continuous video recording (CVR) system is straightforward: the camera is always on and always recording.
 The video stream is captured nonstop and sent to a dedicated storage device.
+For home buying guides on this site.

 Here’s the simple breakdown: